axiacore/socket-not-connected/README.md

 ```

 ## Usage
-Just add the `socket-not-connected.js` file after jQuery to your html and
+Just add the `socket-not-connected.js` file after jQuery and [ReconnectingWebSocket](https://axiacore.com/) to your html and
 in any script add:

 ```js